Read This First

 Prompt 1: Can we be fully certain that we are feeling pain when we think we feel pain

-The central claim is this: Philosophical perspectives on the certainty of pain perception vary across different schools of thought.
+In plain terms: Philosophical perspectives on the certainty of pain perception vary across different schools of thought.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Absolute Certainty tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.